hazelcast/hazelcast-reference-manual/src/JettySessionReplication.md

 #### Deploying P2P (Peer-to-Peer) for Jetty

-P2P deployment launches embedded Hazelcast Node in each server instance.
+P2P deployment launches embedded Hazelcast member in each server instance.

 This type of deployment is simple: just configure your Jetty and launch.
 There is no need for an external Hazelcast cluster.